DataDog/stratus-red-team/docs/attack-techniques/entra-id/entra-id.persistence.hidden-au.md

 ## Description

-Create a HiddenMembership [Administrative Unit (AU)](https://learn.microsoft.com/en-us/graph/api/resources/administrativeunit?view=graph-rest-1.0), and a scoped role assignment over this AU to simulate hidden assigned permissions.
+Creates an [Administrative Unit (AU)](https://learn.microsoft.com/en-us/graph/api/resources/administrativeunit?view=graph-rest-1.0) with hidden membership, and a scoped role assignment over this AU.
+This simulates an attacker that TODO.

 <span style="font-variant: small-caps;">Warm-up</span>: